HenryLF/zef-components/README.md

 # Zef-components

 A lightweight library for creating reactive web components with state management, declarative templates, and seamless store integration.
+Built on Zustand and Immer for optimal state management.

 Think of it as "React-at-home" - if your home is a 6kB JS script - or "a less-opinionated AlpineJS" that doesn't break CSP.